vbookshelf/Raspberry-Pi-Resources-for-Beginners/README.md

 The official Raspberry Pi magazine.<br>
 https://magpi.raspberrypi.com/

-- If you're excited about getting into electronics, but you don't know where to start, then you might find the resources in the following repo helpful. vbookshelf<br>
+- If you're excited about getting into electronics, but you don't know where to start, then you might find the resources in the following repo helpful.<br>
+vbookshelf<br>
 Robotics Resources for Beginners<br>
 https://github.com/vbookshelf/Robotics-Resources-for-Beginners